Consumer Medicine Information

 You should discuss your diet with your doctor and adhere strictly to your dietary recommendations.
-Sudden changes in diet, particularly the a
+Sudden changes in diet, particularly the amount of dairy pro

 ducts, may lead to increased calcium in your blood.
 If this happens, you may feel sick, vomit, be confused, experience weakness, be constipated and experience increased urination.

 Make sure that you keep all blood test appointments with your doctor.
 These are to check your blood calcium levels while you are taking CALITROL.
 Your doctor will discuss your specific needs with you.

 Do not suddenly stop taking CALITROL or change the dose without first checking with your doctor.
 Your doctor will tell you the best way to slowly reduce the amount of CALITROL you are taking before stopping completely.